-- 1. Should a Student Group's name include a U of T trademarked name and it is not clear in their name that it is a Student Group, or if a Student Group's name could be reasonably confused for a U of T department, program, or service, the Student Group will be required to change its name in order to be eligible for University recognition.
-Whether or not a Student Group's name meets the requirements of the Policy shall be the discretion of that campus' Student Affairs/Student Life office. - 2.
-Permitted group names that include a U of T trademarked name may include those containing the words "club", "student association", "student chapter", or "student group".
-Additionally, "students for", "students against", or other names that clearly identify the Student Group as a group of students gathered for a common cause. - 3.
-Group names that include a U of T trademarked name that may require changes include those on the following non-exhaustive list: - a.
+- Should a Student Group's name include a U of T trademarked name and it is not clear in their name that it is a Student Group, or if a Student Group's name could be reasonably confused for a U of T department, program, or service, the Student Group will be required to change its name in order to be eligible for University recognition.
+Whether or not a Student Group's name meets the requirements of the Policy shall be the discretion of that campus' Student Life office. - Permitted group names that include a U of T trademarked name may include those containing the words "club", "student association", "student chapter", or "student group".
+Additionally, "students for", "students against", or other names that clearly identify the Student Group as a group of students gathered for a common cause.

+- 3. Group names that include a U of T trademarked name that may require changes include those on the following non-exhaustive list: - a.
 Group names that suggest that the University may be affiliated with and/or supportive of a third-party organization (e.g., charities, corporations, political parties, etc.).
 These group names may be resolved by adding the words "student chapter". - b.
 Group names including the words "centre", "design team", and "institute".
 These words could be reasonably confused for a University department, program, or service. - i.
 If "centre" is used, the Student Group should be operating a student-facing, service-providing, physical centre. - ii.
 If "design team" is used, the Student Group should change their name to "student design team" or provide a signed letter from the Dean or Chair of the University faculty or program sponsoring the group's activities. - iii.
 If "institute" is used, the Student Group should be affiliated with an institute of U of T and make clear in their name that it is a Student Group (e.g., University of Toronto XYZ Institute Student Association). - 4.
 Group names that do not include a U of T trademarked name that may require changes include those on the following non-exhaustive list: - a.
-Group names that could be reasonably confused for a U of T department, program, or service (e.g. "Academic Success", "Career Centre", "Student Life", "Ulife", etc.). - b.
+Group names that could be reasonably confused for a U of T department, program, or service (e.g. "Academic Success", "Career Centre", "Student Life", etc.). - b.
 Group names that are confusing and/or do not appropriately describe the nature of the group (e.g., a "student union" that is neither a student union elected to formally represent a group of students nor a student chapter of a professional or trade union). - 5.
 Student Groups may not seek University recognition using one name and then operate and/or represent themselves with a different name.
-However, Student Groups may use a shortened version of their name (i.e., an abbreviation or acronym), so long as shortened name complies with the conditions listed above.

-- 6. Should a Student Group not renew its recognition within twelve (12) months of expiration, its name will be considered to no longer be in use by the group. - 7.
-Student Groups that indicate inaccurate or misleading information in their application for recognition, or that intentionally misrepresent themselves, may have their recognition revoked.
+However, Student Groups may use a shortened version of their name (i.e., an abbreviation or acronym), so long as shortened name complies with the conditions listed above. - 6.
+Should a Student Group not renew its recognition within twelve (12) months of expiration, its name will be considered to no longer be in use by the group. - 7.
+Student Groups that indicate inaccurate or misleading information in their application for recognition, or that intentionally misrepresent themselves, may have their recognition revoked. - 8.
+Staff, faculty, librarians, alumni, and members of the external community who serve a Student Group in a non-voting resource role (e.g., cultural/spiritual guidance, mentorship, parent organization liaison, etc.) are, in the context of that role, considered to the associated with the Student Group, not with the University.
+This should be reflected in any representations made by or about them.